jcalais/huedash/README.md

 Using Python, Flask, Bootstrap 3, jQuery, noUiSlider, AdminLTE2 theme.

+## Changelog
+2017-08-26: Added rudimentary Hue motion sensor support.
+This will show up as a temperature and battery percentage on the sensors page.

 ## Getting started
 One prerequisite is having a conf.json file.
 For your convenience I have left mine in.
 It contains my super secret Hue App Id assigned by the Hue hub.
 I don't think there's much you can do to abuse it.